-Program: 2 hours of Theory and 4 hours of Practice, Navigation License Certificate
+Program: 2 hours of Theory and 4 hours of Practices, Sailing License Certificate.

-Section 1.
-Safety and checks before going to sea.
+Paragraph 1.
+Safety and checks before going out to sea.

 o Use of the life jacket and recognition of its elements.
-Importance of its adjustment and placement.
+Importance of its fit and placement.

 o Hand flares, precautions in their handling and explanation of their use.